jdnweltz/jdnweltz.github.io/content/authors/admin/_index.md

 ## About Me

-I am a postdoctoral fellow at the Santa Fe Institute, where I work on statistical inference for complex network sampling techniques.
+I am an Emerging Political Economies and Applied Complexity postdoctoral fellow at the Santa Fe Institute, where I work on statistical inference for complex network sampling techniques.
 I recently completed my Ph.D. at Duke University advised by [Alexander Volfovsky](https://volfovsky.github.io/) and [Eric Laber](https://www.laber-labs.com/).
 My dissertation research focused on creating methods for the study and assistance of hard-to-reach populations.